FAQ (Frequently Asked Questions) sheet for the Noteworthy Composer (NWC) users.

 - The tempo will remain at the last value set.
 This is worth keeping in mind, especially with pitch bends!
 (Sometimes you may need to string a few MPCs together to achieve a "zero-point" at the end of an effect).

-Dynamic Variance (crescendo, decrescendo), and Tempo Variance (accelerando, ritardando, ritenuto) work by finding a "before" setting (of dynamic - ppp to fff - or tempo) and an "after" setting on that staff.
-So even though you get a default tempo of 120, and default velocity of f, you need to explicitly provide settings somewhere on the staff before your variance, and a "final setting" somewhere after it, for the variance to work properly.
+Dynamic Variance (crescendo, decrescendo, diminuendo), and Tempo Variance (accelerando, allargando ,rallentando, ritardando, ritenuto) work by finding a "before" setting (of dynamic - ppp to fff - or tempo) and an "after" setting on that staff.
+So the default tempo is 120, and the default velocity is f, you need to explicitly inset those settings somewhere on the staff before your variance, and a "final setting" somewhere after it, for the variance to work properly.

 It is sensible to keep all tempo settings on one staff, as they are global (ie no matter which staff a tempo setting is on, it will affect the whole performance, even if the staff is muted or hidden).